olipinski/rl_werewolf/rlwolf/evaluation/README.md

 It is split in two parts:

-1. First it sums the number of unique values colums wise normalizing it by `np`.
+1. First it sums the number of unique values columns wise normalizing it by `np`.
 2. Then it compares each row with all the others, summing the number of different values.
 Then normalize the result by $2*np^2$

-### Other distance alghoritms
+### Other distance algorithms

 #### Target Influence function [TIF]

-This metric tryes to measure how much each individual agent is influenced by the general vote phase.
+This metric tries to measure how much each individual agent is influenced by the general vote phase.

 The aim of this metric is seeing how much the TM at communication time  influences the one at execution time.
 Seeing this value increasing means that agents are taking into high consideration past votes for their next one.
-On the other hand, when the value decreases then the agents may make use of the voting phase as something completely different than what was intended for, further metrics should be created on this subject.
+On the other hand, when the value decreases then the agents may make use of the voting phase as something completely different from what was intended for, further metrics should be created on this subject.

-The alghoritms takes as input the communication row for agent _i_ [$cm_i$], the execution row [$er_i$] and the communication TM [$CTM$].
+The algorithm takes as input the communication row for agent _i_ [$cm_i$], the execution row [$er_i$] and the communication TM [$CTM$].
-It works column wise rather than row wise since the preference for a certain agent is proportional to its index in the output vecotor.
+It works column wise rather than row wise since the preference for a certain agent is proportional to its index in the output vector.
 Further implementation could consider the row wise counterpart.

 ##### Scalar influence function [SIF]
-To keep the alghoritm simple we first consider the case in which the TM has size $[np,1]$, that is every agent outputs just one vote.
+To keep the algorithm simple we first consider the case in which the TM has size $[np,1]$, that is every agent outputs just one vote.

-In this case we have two scalars for agent _i_ (communication/execution outputs [$e_i$]/[$c_i$])  and a column vecotr [$cm$] which is the output of every agent, notice that we remove $c_i$ from $cm$ in order to not count the agent _i_ influence on itself.
+In this case we have two scalars for agent _i_ (communication/execution outputs [$e_i$]/[$c_i$])  and a column vector [$cm$] which is the output of every agent, notice that we remove $c_i$ from $cm$ in order to not count the agent _i_ influence on itself.

-If $c_i == e_i$ then $SIF=0$, the agent was apperently not influenced by the communication phase.
+If $c_i == e_i$ then $SIF=0$, the agent was apparently not influenced by the communication phase.

 Else the formula is as follows: